Rudd-O/ansible-samples/roles/mailserver/README.md

 as root.
 The events will appear in real-time, and if there is any problem with the reclassifier, an error will be logged.

+By default, incoming mail will be classified as spam or ham, but their contents will not be registered as either in the `bogofilter` database.
+This prevents false positives and negatives.
+If you wish to turn on automatic registration of incoming mail's contents as SPAM or ham, the role variable `spam.autoregister_incoming_mail` can be turned on (set to True), and then incoming mail will automatically be recorded as spam or ham based on the decisions that `bogofilter` makes at the time.
+This can speed up the training process, but it can also cause `bogofilter` to incorrectly learn what is spam and what isn't.

 ## Setup

 ### Variables setup